 The siren songs of comfort and instability create the illusion of progress.
-And when this does not come from work, nature is forced and the barbarity of plunder comes into being.
+And when this does not come from work, nature is violated and the barbarity of plunder comes into being.
 But it is no longer the controlled and necessary plunder of the old horde struggling to stay alive, but a more refined, subtle and dangerous form of exploitation of natural and human resources, which fails to foresee the price that will have to be paid for it.
-Man becomes arrogant, prepotent and gradually escapes from reality, from what is just, good and beautiful.
+Man becomes arrogant, domineering and gradually escapes from reality, from what is just, good and beautiful.

 And so we come into the 20th century.